From essential experiences to can't-miss destinations, we've partnered with Qantas to bring you an incredible travel tale each month.

 Full disclosure, I’m that stereotypical Aussie girl who “found herself” by travelling through South America and still loves to bring it up every chance she can… even four years later.
 I hiked to Machu Picchu, I took silly photos at the salt flats.
 I decided against risking my life on Death Road, but made up for the danger by swimming in a piranha-infested river in the Amazon Rainforest.

 My first trip to Latin America was so incredibly special that since then I’ve visited the continent twice more, and hope to go on many more trips in my lifetime.
-And as many of my friends who have travelled there feel the same way, I’m a firm believer that backpacking through “the gringo trail” should be a right of passage for every young Australian.
+And as many of my friends who have travelled there feel the same way, I’m a firm believer that backpacking through “the gringo trail” should be a rite of passage for every young Australian.

 So before you go and Google “What the hell is a gringo trail?!”… don’t worry guys, I’ve got you covered.